1611911060/computer_science_exam/README.md

-# computer_science_exam
-Exam of Special Lecture on Computer Science III
+# Exam of Special Lecture on Computer Science III ----- Samuele Moffa

-# N-Queens Problem – Multiple Modeling and Solving Approaches

 This repository contains the implementation and experimental evaluation of several approaches to solve the **N-Queens problem**, developed as part of the *Special Lectures on Computer Science III* course.